justjam2013/homebridge-virtual-accessories/README.md

 Virtual Accessories For Homebridge includes a webhook service to update accessory sensors via web calls.
 There are no configuration changes required to individual accessories.
 Simply enabling the webhook service will automatically make all supported virtual sensors available for updating.
 Curently supported accessory sensors are:
 - **Humidifier/Dehumidifier humidity sensor.** Updating the humidity sensor will trigger the accessory to switch to the appropriate operating state, based on threshold values and device capabilities.

-For example, a humidifier-dehumidifier or humidifier-only accessory will switch operating state to `humidifying` if its humidity sensor is updated to a humidity percentage value below the humidifying threshold.
-Similarly, a humidifier-dehumidifier or dehumidifier-only accessory will switch operating state to `dehumidifying` if its humidity sensor is updated to a humidity percentage value above the dehumidifying threshold.
-When the humidity sensor is updated to a humidity percentage value within the threshold, the accesory will switch operating state to `idle`.

 ### Enabled webhook service

 ```json